Is There Such A Thing As Toxic Positivity?

 What Is Toxic Positivity?

-Although we at survivingbreastcancer.org strongly believe in the power of positivity we do recognize that when positivity is used to cover up or silence the human experience, it tends to become toxic.
-By denying the existence of critical thoughts, feelings and emotions, we may be setting ourselves up to fall into a negative state of repression, which can be a tipping point leading towards depression.
+Although we at survivingbreastcancer.org strongly believe in the power of positivity, we do recognize that positivity can have negative effects when used to mask or silence natural human experiences.
+By denying the existence of critical thoughts, feelings, and emotions, you may set yourself up to fall into a negative state of repression, which can be a tipping point leading towards depression.

 Why Is Toxic Positivity Harmful?

-Toxic positivity takes positive thinking to an extreme by not only putting optimism on a pedestal, but also, by denying human emotion.
-It can become a form of shaming as it sends a signal that our feelings are wrong.
+Toxic positivity takes positive thinking to an extreme by only putting optimism on a pedestal, denying authentic human emotion.
+It can become a form of shaming, as it sends a signal that our feelings are wrong.
 It can also cause guilt that somehow we are "broken" and need to "fix" how we are feeling.

-There are also subtle signs that can bubble up when friends, family and colleagues expect us to "get over" something, brush off problems and to leave our personal matters at the door when we come into work; that we need to put on that smile and muscle through.
+Subtle signs of true emotional states can appear when friends, family, and colleagues expect you to "get over" something, brush off problems, and leave your personal matters at the door.
+People can expect you to put on a smile and muscle through.

 Are You Suffering From Toxic Positivity?

-There are many telltale signs that one is approaching Toxic Positivity, including these top five:
+There are many telltale signs that one is approaching Toxic Positivity, including:

 How to Overcome Toxic Positivity

 There are workarounds to escape Toxic Positivity.
 Trust that your emotions play a critical role in your life and or recovery.
-Accepting difficult emotions serves as a coping mechanism, and decreases the intensity of those feelings.
-Recognize that acceptance when you talk about how hard your day was, or how you are having difficulty with your medical treatment, with your caregiver, partner, parent, friends or family.
-It’s important to relieve yourself, to get things off your chest, especially those negative vibes.
+Accepting difficult emotions serves as a coping mechanism, decreasing the intensity of those feelings.
+Recognize acceptance when you talk about how hard your day was, or how you are having difficulty with your medical treatment, with your caregiver, partner, parent, friends, or family.
+It’s important to relieve yourself, to get things off your chest, especially negative emotions.
 It’s like lifting a weight from your shoulders, even if it’s more difficult than pretending everything is fine.

 Emotions are not all positive or all negative.
-Instead, think of them as guardrails: They do help us make sense of life.
-If you’re sad about leaving your primary care team, it probably means that experience was meaningful, successful and reassuring.
+Instead, think of them as guardrails; they help us make sense of life and respond accordingly to its ebbs and flows.
+If you’re sad about leaving your primary care team, it probably means that experience was meaningful, successful, and reassuring.
 If you feel anxiety about entering the post active treatment stage, it probably means you are concerned about recurrence and or how you are perceived by others.

 Feelings are not only a way for our mind to clue us into what’s happening; they also help communicate information to those around us.
 If we are sad, it may attract comfort.
 If we convey guilt, it helps the call for forgiveness.